IceGawd/VoltageDimentionalReduction/code/Voltage_Project_Plan.md

 # Description
+This project is by Yoav Freund's Lab: yfreund@ucsd.edu

 The goal of this project is to create an efficient implementation of the voltage-maps idea as described in the paper "Structure from